sap-tutorials/Tutorials/tutorials/cp-starter-isuite-api-management/cp-starter-isuite-api-management.md

     !![WebShop](037.png)

+[DONE]
+[ACCORDION-END]

+---

+Congratulation!

-    >**Congratulation!** You have successfully set up an Integration Suite trial, designed a simple integration flow that reads data from a remote component, and defined the integration flow endpoint as an API.
+You have successfully set up an Integration Suite trial, designed a simple integration flow that reads data from a remote component, and defined the integration flow endpoint as an API.
 Finally, you have successfully called the API to get product details as a response from the remote component.

 This scenario showed you how to use Integration Suite, and in particular its Cloud Integration and API Management capabilities seamlessly integrated, end-to-end.

-[DONE]
-[ACCORDION-END]

 ---